Mutual Funds And ETFs Overview

-Almost half of all American households have mutual fund investments, making them one of the most common investment options.
+Almost half of all American households possess mutual fund investments, making them one of the most common investment options.

 A mutual fund is a basket of money provided by many different investors which a fund manager invests in stocks, bonds, money market instruments, and other financial assets.
 Investments are made based on the mutual fund’s stated investment objectives and goals.
 One of the key benefits of investing in a mutual fund is that the fund provides investors with a diversified portfolio of investments.

 Fund managers are compensated by fees paid by investors.
-Annual fund operating fees are an annual percentage of the funds under management, usually ranging from 1–3% for actively managed funds.
-Mutual funds which track an index and are passively managed typically have lower fees.
+Fund operating fees are an annual percentage of the funds under management, usually ranging from, for example, 1–3% for actively managed funds.
+Contrasting an actively managed fund, passively managed mutual funds which track an index typically charge lower fees.
 Annual operating fees are collectively known as the expense ratio.
-Some mutual funds also charge sales fees when a mutual fund is bought or sold.
+In addition, some mutual fund managers charge sales fees when an investor buys or sells a mutual fund.

 The Pax Balanced Fund (PAXWX) launched in 1971 as the first sustainable mutual fund.
 The Calvert Balanced Fund (CSIFX) and Parnassus Fund (PARNX) followed in 1982 and 1984, respectively.
 In 1990, one of the first sustainable index funds, the Domini 400 Social Index, now the MSCI KLD 400 Social Index, was launched.
 A list of sustainable mutual funds can be found on the website of the Forum for Sustainable and Responsible Investment (USSIF).

 An ETF is a newer type of pooled investment vehicle which was created in 1993.
-ETFs have steadily been growing in popularity over the last decade, with the amount invested growing from $1 trillion to over $5 trillion globally.
+ETFs grew steadily in popularity over the last decade.
+Notably, over the last decade, the amount invested in ETFs has grown from $1 trillion to over $5 trillion globally.
 Similar to a mutual fund, an ETF is a basket of money used to make a diverse set of investments.
-There are important differences between ETFs and mutual funds, as seen in the table below.
+The important differences between ETFs and mutual funds can be found in the table below.

 The first sustainable ETF, the iShares MSCI USA ESG Select ETF (SUSA), was launched in 2005.
 As of September 2019, there were 253 ETFs/Exchange Traded Products (ETPs), with more than $20 billion assets under management, listed globally.
 A list of sustainable ETFs can be found on ETF.com.